Overstaying Australian Visa Expiry Date, What Are Your Options Now?

-In this scenario, the department won’t detain you, as you are working on a resolution toward the matter.
+In this scenario, the department won’t detain you, as you are working toward a resolution on

-You don’t want to end up continuing to remain an “unlawful non-citizen,” as this can cause you problems down the road.
+You don’t want to end up continuing to remain an “unlawful non-citizen,” as this can cause you more serious problems down the road.

 If you contact Immigration within the 28 days grace period of your visa expiry, you may have more options available to you than if you overstay your welcome for more than 28 days.

-If you are an “unlawful non-citizen” in Australia, meaning you are overstaying your Australian visa, you do have the option of applying for a Bridging visa whilst the Immigration Department finalizes your immigration matter, which would allow you to make the necessary arrangements for your departure or find out your eligibility to apply for a different visa onshore.
+If you become an “unlawful non-citizen” or illegal in Australia, meaning you are overstaying your Australian visa, you do have the option of applying for a Bridging visa E whilst the Immigration Department finalises your immigration matter, which would allow you to make the necessary arrangements for your departure or find out your eligibility for applying for a different visa onshore.

 Your visa options for Australia all depend on whether or not you have been refused a further visa since your arrival in Australia and the amount of time you have overstayed your visa illegally.

-To be eligible to apply for a Partner visa, you need to be in a de facto relationship or married to your partner at the time you apply for the visa.
+To be eligible to apply for a Partner visa when you have overstayed your visa, you need to be in a de facto relationship or married to your partner at the time you apply for the visa.

 If you are able to apply for a Partner visa as a de facto partner you will need to meet the following specific requirements: